mateuswetah/A11Y-Buttons/README.md

 As a developer, your work should be done inside the `src` folder.
 It contains:

--   The parent block files inside `a11y-buttons` folder;
+-   The parent block files inside `blocks/a11y-buttons` folder;
--   The buttons blocks (every variant) inside the `a11y-button` folder;
+-   The buttons blocks (every variant) inside the `blocks/a11y-button` folder;
--   The script and styles loaded on the theme, public side of the page to make the buttons work inside the `a11y-actions` folder;
+-   The script and styles loaded on the theme, public side of the page to make the buttons work inside the `frontend` folder;

-> **Wait, why there is a weird `block.json` file inside `a11y-actions`?** Well, this is the way we could make `wp-scripts` build our extra files there as we are not Webpack experts... if you have a better idea we are open to it :)

 ## F.A.Q.